serkor1/cryptoQuotes/README.md

 downloads](https://cranlogs.r-pkg.org/badges/last-month/cryptoQuotes?color=blue)](https://r-pkg.org/pkg/cryptoQuotes)
 <!-- badges: end -->

-The `cryptoQuotes` package is an unified API client that provides access to public market data from all major cryptocurrency exchanges.
-The package is compatible with `quantmod` and `TTR` out of the box.
+## Overview

+A high-level API-client to get current, and historical, cryptocurrency OHLCV market data in `R`, without using web-crawlers and API keys.
+This API-client uses `httr2`, `xts` and `zoo` under the hood and are compatible with `quantmod` and `TTR`.

 ### Supported Exchanges and Markets

+All supported Exchanges and Markets are listed in the table below, alongside the available range of intervals available from the respective exchanges.

 <div align="center">